 Towards the end of my experience, the Belmopan office started requiring my latest bank statement, but never gave me a hard time about anything.
 And not every visit was in and out in ten minutes.
 The Belmopan office can get quite busy, and they are happy to make you wait.

 I am sooo thankful my Belize permanent residency is completed!
-Start that process as soon as you reach your one year in Belize.

 Me, on a particularly stressful visit to immigration

-Tips Before Moving
+Tips Before Moving to the Jungles of Belize

-From the moment I arrived, before having a home in Belize was even a consideration, I already knew I was home at the farm.
+From the moment I first arrived, before having a home in Belize was even a consideration, I already knew I was home at the farm.
 You can read about my journey to Belize here > How I ended up in Belize

 Most people moving here are not that lucky.
 They visit the cayes and decide this is where they want to move someday.
 Visiting the cayes on vacation is not a picture of reality; in fact, it’s the furthest from reality.

-First, visit and explore various places in Belize.
 If a particular area calls to you.
 Live in that area for a minimum of six months.
 Moving to Belize long-term is a big commitment, and most people don’t survive here long-term.
 You may think you are lucky, but trust me, you are probably not.

 Life in the rainy season.
 Can you handle it?

-Often, people ship a container with all their stuff at one time.
-I can’t speak to any of that.
+Many people ship containers full of belongings when they move to Belize.
+I can’t speak to any of that personally.
 But know this, in Belize, the selection of some items is limited.
 The selection of some items is sufficient.
-Most items will rot and disintegrate in the humidity.

 It could very well be worth shipping a container to Belize, but this is Belize.

+The tropical humidity destroys many items quickly.
 You don’t want stuff for the sake of having stuff.
-It will disintegrate, attract cockroaches, and you will end up burning most of your stuff anyway.
+It will disintegrate, attract cockroaches, and you will end up burning most of it anyway.
 If something serves a useful purpose, bring it.
 If it doesn’t at some point, you will be shaking your head, wondering what you were even thinking to bring it here.

 I’m pretty obsessive about keeping things clean and maintained in the jungle; you have to be.
 If it’s not deteriorating, then black mold is growing on it.
-I regularly wash everything that has a coat of paint on it.
+I regularly wash everything with a coat of paint on it.
 My house and deck are wiped down inside and out regularly.
 It’s never-ending.
 Stuff either does not last or gets dirty/mouldy quickly.
 Get used to it.

 A spiny-tailed iguana, a green iguana, and a dwarf gecko

-I chose nature over stuff
+I choose nature over stuff

-Daily Life Adjustments
+Daily Life Adjustments When Living in Belize

 Purchases – fewer options, less availability, longer wait times when out of stock.